Planning is the foundation that helps transform a spark of an idea into a compelling story.

 Step #4: Create Compelling Characters

-Now let’s create compelling characters, the soul of your novel.
-You need to develop a complete list of characters.
-You need to create character profiles for all the characters in your story.
+Now let’s come up with compelling characters, the soul of your novel.
+You need to generate character profiles for all the characters in your story.
 Here is what a character profile includes:

 - Name